-Key Responsibilities

-(7 Meetings in 2020)

-- The Compensation Committee plays an integral role in the Company's processes and procedures for the consideration and determination of executive and director compensation. - The Compensation Committee determines the compensation policies and individual compensation decisions for our executive officers, and ensures that these policies and decisions are consistent with overall corporate performance. - The Compensation Committee, in conjunction with the Nominating and Corporate Governance Committee as needed, reviews the form and amount of director compensation and makes recommendations to the Board related thereto. - The Compensation Committee has the authority to approve all stock option grants and other equity awards to our employees, directors, and executive officers - The Compensation Committee also reviews and recommends to the Board of Directors the target annual incentive pool, the annual performance objectives for participants, and actual payouts to participants, including the executive officers. - In setting compensation, the Compensation Committee works with its independent compensation consultant and management to create incentives that encourage an appropriate level of risk-taking that is consistent with the Company's business strategy and maximization of stockholder value. - The Compensation Committee oversees the Company's Organizational Talent Review process and human capital programs and initiatives to determine whether outcomes are effective and achieve their intended purposes. - The Compensation Committee reviews management development and executive succession plans, including for the CEO.
+Members Key Responsibilities (5 Meetings in 2021) MARCIA J. AVEDON The Compensation Committe 2e (Chair) Company's processes and procedures for the nation of executive and director compensation, JOHN D. BOWLIN WILLIAM D. JENKINS JR. ion policies and individual compensation decisions nd ensures these policies and decisions are porate performance, BENNETT J. MORGAN minating and Corporate Governance Committee as and amount of director compensation and makes oard related thereto, has the authority to approv our employees, directors, a e all stock option grants and other equity awards to and executive officers, to the Board of Directors the target annual incentive nee objectives for participants, and actual payouts to executive officers, setting compensation to cr compensation consultant and management in eate incentives that encourage an appropriate level ent with the Company's business strategy and er value, rganizational Talent Review process and human tives to determine whether outcomes are effective purposes, and reviews management deve for the CEO. lopment and executive succession plans, including